Gold (2018 film): Soundtrack

 The music and background score of the film were composed by Sachin–Jigar.
 Additional songs were composed by Arko Pravo Mukherjee and Tanishk Bagchi.
-The lyrics were written by Javed Akhtar, Vayu, Arko Pravo Mukherjee and Chandrajeet Gannguli.
+The lyrics were written by Javed Akhtar, Vayu and Arko Pravo Mukherjee.

 Marketing and release

 The teaser for the film was launched on 5 February 2018.
 The first poster of movie was released by Akshay Kumar on his Twitter handle on 28 April 2018.
 The trailer of the film was released on 9 May 2018.

 Some Emoji were launched on Twitter to promote the movie which worked by applying hashtag before specific keywords like #GoldMovie or #Gold2018.
 These emojis were effective until 16 August 2018.

-In India, the film released on 15 August 2018 with 3040 screens to coincide with the India's Independence Day and also clashing with Satyameva Jayate.
+In India, the film released on 15 August 2018 with 3040 screens, including IMAX, to coincide with the India's Independence Day and also clashing with Satyameva Jayate.

 After having been released in India, Gold was released in China on 13 December 2019.
+It was banned by the Pakistan Central Board of Film Censors for apprehensions regarding the depiction of the 1947 partition.